 4. Contact a Reliable Expert

 If you remain concerned, consider contacting a reliable and trusted psychic medium or paranormal investigator.
 Provide them with the journal you have kept of the activity.
 Look for teams who perform criminal background checks for their team members and provide a variety of information about possible explanations for hauntings.
-The Atlantic Paranormal Society (TAPS) has a nationwide database of chapters.
-Look on their website for a local chapter to help you.
+GhostStop has a listing of ghost hunting teams which can help you find one closest to your area.

 5. Set Boundaries